oresat/oresat-linux/docs/index.rst

 Welcome to OreSat Linux's documentation!
 ========================================

-Documenation for the OreSat Linux boards at the system level.
+Documenation for the embedded Linux boards on OreSat.

+The goal of this documentation is to provide a overview of the OreSat Linux enviroment on OreSat Linux boards, a high level overview of each OreSat Linux board, and provide any helpful resources/guides for development on OreSat Linux boards.

 .. warning::
     This is still a work in progress.

-.. note:: This is **not** the documentation for any of the M0 or M4 boards running ChibiOS or the ground station software, see `OreSat Firmware`_ or `UniClOGS Software`_ respectively.
+.. note:: This is **not** the documentation for any of the Cortex-M0 or Cortex-M4 boards running ChibiOS or the ground station software, see `OreSat Firmware`_ or `UniClOGS Software`_ respectively.

 What is OreSat?
 ---------------